Video by the Center for Conservation Biology (cccbbirds.org): Shorebird flock just offshore near the Rio Pacora, Panama.

 visiting artist: zack mclaughlin of paper&wood

-Each bird takes anything from 30 - 120 hours to create, Zack takes great pleasure in creating each bird as realistically as he can, from the first drawings to the last stroke of paint every little feather is lovingly crafted.
-Pop over to his Instagram, (tab on the left) to get an idea of how much work goes into each bird.
-See Zack’s work here: https://www.paperandwood.co.uk/ and stay tuned for special workshops with Zack.
+Zack takes great pleasure in creating each bird as realistically as he can, from the first drawings to the last stroke of paint every little feather is lovingly crafted.
+See Zack’s work here: https://www.paperandwood.co.uk/.
+Zack is leading several workshops in conjunction with the Shorebird Festival and The Net Loft, including a day-long paper sandpiper workshop on Monday, May 6th.
+Register for one of Zack’s sculptural bird workshops below.

 Listen for yourself!
 Copper River Delta Shorebird Festival on the air!